 The role of professors at HPU goes beyond teaching in the classroom.
 By getting to know their professors, students can gain so much more than subject knowledge.
 A faculty mentor – especially one in the field a student hopes to pursue after graduating – can help connect students with other industry professionals, which greatly increases job prospects and opportunities.
 They can lend a listening ear and offer honest and positive feedback based on the student’s needs.
 However, a faculty mentor can also provide valuable “real world” insights, tips and tricks to stand out from the competition, and helpful recommendation letters for jobs and grad school applications.

 Each student has a career advisor in Career and Professional Development who wants to get to know the student and assist them in their journey toward a fulfilling career path.
+The result is a 97% job or graduate school placement within six months of crossing the commencement stage.
+That’s 11 points higher than the national average.
 The career advisor’s approach includes many resources, all anchored by the Four Year Plan: a roadmap of steps students can take in their career pursuits from freshman year through graduation.

 Career advisor can help students identify and understand their personality type; create, update and polish their resume; create an effective cover letter; establish a LinkedIn profile; find an internship; help them practice for interviews and more.
 Additionally, Career Peer Advisors, or CPAs, are successful upperclassmen.
 They have valuable advice and, as students themselves, can relate to their peers.